ucsf-wynton/tutorials/README.md

 ***[example slide](https://ucsf-wynton.github.io/tutorials/presentations/modules/template-b/index.html#/table)***

 ### Editing Wynton Theme
-We have two customized stylesheets for presentations and protocols (.css).
-You can edit these CSS files directly, but understand that all presentations and protocols will be affected.
+We have a customized stylesheets for presentations (.css).
+You can edit the CSS files directly, but understand that all presentations and protocols will be affected.
 If you want to make a custom stylesheets, please start a new CSS file.

 ```
 |--css/theme/
 |  |--wynton-presentation-1.css
-|  |--wynton-protocol-1.css
 ```

 If you are not sure where to make an edit, simply [file a issue](https://github.com/ucsf-wynton/tutorials/issues) for the project and we'll advise or make the edit for you.